qemu/qemu/docs/system/arm/aspeed.rst

         -dtb arch/arm/boot/dts/aspeed-ast2600-evb.dtb \
         -initrd rootfs.cpio

-The image should be attached as an MTD drive.
-Run :
+To boot the machine from the flash image, use an MTD drive :

 .. code-block:: bash